Advice from an award-winning journalist and bestselling author on how to effectively manage that unreasonable to-do list.

 9. Mix it up

-Include tasks that will take you half an hour or twenty minutes, but also include those that will take five or two.
-On my list are tasks such as “write essay” but also smaller ones such as “E-mail V to say thanks.”
-If I’m struggling on a certain day and need to do something quick and easy that I can cross off my list (and I looove crossing things off my list) then a small and simple task like that can give me a mental boost.
+Include tasks that will take you half an hour or twenty minutes, but also ones that will take five or two.
+On my list are tasks such as “write essay,” but also smaller and easier ones, such as “E-mail V to say thanks.”
+If I’m struggling one day and need to do something quick that I can cross off my list (and I looove crossing things off my list), a simple task like that can give me a mental boost.

 FREE RESOURCE: